themindfulbit/td/_content/1-episodes/2014-02-28-068-microphones-and-headphones.md

 ### The Microphones We Use to Record
 {{ theme:partial src="timestamp" url="{{ soundcloudurl }}" time="4:36" }}

 The first thing you need if you're going to start recording a podcast is a good microphone.
-Unless you want to set up a mixing board and really geek out on the audio, there seem to be two primary contenders in this space, the RØDE Podcaster and the Blue Yeti.
+Unless you want to set up a mixing board and really geek out on the audio, you'll want a USB mic.
+There are two major contenders in this space: the RØDE Podcaster and the Blue Yeti.

 #### Gabe's Recording Microphone
 {{ theme:partial src="timestamp" url="{{ soundcloudurl }}" time="4:51" }}